dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ### TLB Hierarchy

 Recall from the previous discussion, translations from virtual to physical addresses are cached in TLB.
-Golden Cove's TLB hierarchy is presented in figure @fig:GLC_TLB.
+Golden Cove's TLB hierarchy is presented in Figure @fig:GLC_TLB.
 Similar to a regular data cache, it has two levels, where level 1 has separate instances for instructions (ITLB) and data (DTLB).
 L1 ITLB has 256 entries for regular 4K pages and covers the memory space of 256 * 4KB equals 1MB, while L1 DTLB has 96 entries that covers 384 KB.

 ![TLB hierarchy of Golden Cove.](../../img/uarch/GLC_TLB_hierarchy.png){#fig:GLC_TLB width=50%}